johnwcowan/r7rs-work/MaybeEither.md

 *either*: An Either object.

-*proc, failure, success*: A procedure
+*proc, failure, success*: A procedure.

 *pred*: A predicate that accepts a single argument.